 Description: “All natural zinc sunscreen that stays on in both big waves and sweaty activities on land.
 Doesn’t contain any questionable ingredients (chemicals that harm coral reefs anyone?) and won’t cause a mess on your fingers or sting if it gets in the eyes.
 This is the original zinc stick you’ve been looking for.”

 About the brand: Suntribe was started by three friends in Sweden who love to surf, climb and run.
 The products are natural sunscreens that are 100% free from synthetic chemicals and unnecessary ingredients like perfumes and preservatives.
 Only using ingredients that have been scientifically proven to be safe for both humans and the environment.
 They also sell sunscreen, lip balm, face creams, body butter, and after sun.

 Other comments: This sunscreen is brilliant!
 It’s cruelty-free, coral reef safe and the packaging is biodegradable!

-As this is a sunscreen intended for outdoor sport/water sports, it is a lot thicker and will leave a visible mark on your face.
-They also have a liquid all around sunscreen that rubs in and comes in sustainable packaging.
+As this is a sunscreen intended for outdoor sports/water sports, it is a lot thicker and will leave a visible mark on your face.
+They also have a liquid all-around sunscreen that rubs in and comes in sustainable packaging.
 This may be better for those who just need an everyday sunscreen